ChristopherMNeal/programming-lang-suggester/README.md

 ## Description

-_Users will be given a suggestion of which programming language is best suited to them to learn.
+_This project was created for Epicodus bootcamp as a code review to show proficiency in HTML, jQuery, and Javascript if statements.
+Users will be given a suggestion of which programming language is best suited to them to learn.
 They will answer a series of questions and be given an answer._
-_This page demonstrates a knowledge by the author of technologies used._

 ## Setup/Installation Requirements

-* _Clone the Programming Language Suggester GitHub repository from https://github.com/ChristopherMNeal/programming-lang-suggester by running the following code in your terminal_
+* _Clone the Programming Language Suggester GitHub [repository](https://github.com/ChristopherMNeal/programming-lang-suggester) by running the following code in your terminal_
 `$ git clone https://github.com/ChristopherMNeal/programming-lang-suggester`
 * _Open index.html in your preferred browser_